webix-hub/docs/data/datatable/selection.md

 Selection with Datatable
 ==========

-In DataTable you can specify different types of selection depending on your needs.
+In DataTable you can specify different types of <a href="http://webix.com/widget/datatable/" title="datatable select">selection</a> depending on your needs.

 Available modes are: